mishoo/UglifyJS/README.md

     uglifyjs [input files] [options]

-UglifyJS2 can take multiple input files.
+UglifyJS can take multiple input files.
 It's recommended that you pass the input files first, then pass the options.
 UglifyJS will parse input files in sequence and apply any compression options.
 The files are parsed in the same global scope, that is, a reference from a file to some